 - What to Do During a Home Invasion

 As your kids get older, you can teach them more advanced survival skills, such as using a two-way radio, knife use, and shooting.

 Starting around the age of 10, your child should start learning the basics of driving.
 Of course, it is illegal for children to drive.
 However, during a disaster, driving will be one of the most critical survival skills to know.

 Ways to Learn Survival Skills

 - Take a first aid course

 Remember that survival isn’t just about learning how to do X, Y, and Z in the wilderness.
 Survival is a mentality.
 It is all about self-reliance and accountability.

 Even if you can’t get your kids into the wilderness or the shooting range, you can still teach them to be self-reliant.
 Let them make their own decisions – even if they are wrong.
 Demand that your children think critically to solve problems.

-If you can instill this survival mentality into your kids while they are young, they will be able to get through any disaster situation.
+If you can instill this survival mentality into your kids while they are young, they will get through any disaster situation.